 Propriety Review: A propriety review indicates that the purchase was reasonable, appropriate and necessary while also in compliance with p-card rules and regulations.

-Supervisory Capacity: The individual assigned as the approving official must serve in a “supervisory capacity” to the cardholder.
+Supervisory Capacity: The individual assigned as the Approver 1 must serve in a “supervisory capacity” to the cardholder.
 Supervisory capacity means that the approving official must have hiring, firing, and salary/raise decision making responsibilities for the cardholders assigned to him/her.
 Auditors will be looking to see if the approving official is in the supervisory chain of authority within the organization chart for each cardholder.
+Note: An exception to the Approver 1 serving in a supervisory capacity may be granted by UGA's PCard Program Administrator but will require the Dean/VP/Department Head to confirm that the non-supervisory approver or the Approver 2 has the required knowledge of the expense being reasonable, legitimate, necessary, and appropriate.

-WORKStm : Under the Statewide Purchasing Card Program, Bank of America provides the State and all agencies with the WORKStm Payment Manager application.
-This application is web based and allows cardholders and other designated individuals the on line ability to review p-card transactions.
-The system also facilitates the allocation of funds to the appropriate University account and object code.
+WORKS™: Under the Statewide Purchasing Card Program, Bank of America provides the State and all agencies with the WORKS™ Payment Manager application.
+This application is an online card management and reconciliation system.
+Card Program Administrators/Coordinators use this tool to order and cancel cards, set spending limites, and assign allowable Merchant Category Codes.
+UGA also uses the system to reconcile transactions as it allows cardholders and other designated individuals the online ability to review p-card transactions, allocate funds to the appropriate University account and object code, and conduct supervisory approval of the transaction.
 Reports regarding p-card use may be obtained through the system.

 Responsible University Senior Administrator: Vice President for Finance & Administration